-Average age of the structures in the area is at least forty years.
+- Average age of the structures in the area is at least 40 years. - Diversity of Ownership

 RECOMMENDATION:

 Blight and Substandard Designation

 Unlike the process for approving a redevelopment plan statute does not specify what planning commissions are to look for in making a recommendation on a study to declare an area blighted and substandard.
 Planning Commission staff is recommending consideration of the following questions as a starting point in the analysis of this Study and in making a recommendation on the question of whether the property in question is blighted and substandard.